gophercoders/website/content/teachernotes/KS2/lower/further-words.md

 Following this pattern is akin to following correct spelling in English writing.
 If the spelling is wrong the writing does not make sense.

+There are a
-There are couple of ways to find syntax errors.
+couple of ways to find syntax errors.
 See how many of these your class can find.
 They are

 * The programmer looks closely at the program and finds then.
 This is